On this page:

 (require racket/string)

-Sources can optionally add metadata using key: value lines delimited by lines consisting only of consecutive hyphens:
+Sources can optionally add metadata using key: value lines, delimited by lines consisting only of consecutive hyphens:

 #lang punct